-Total Coliform Detection in July 2014
+Total Coliform Detection in Saipan, October 2015

 All CUC Water Systems routinely monitor for drinking water contaminants.
 This monitoring includes regular testing throughout Rota, Tinian, and Saipan for bacteria.
-During July 2014, CUC Saipan tested 62 samples for bacteria.
-Four of these samples tested positive for total coliform bacteria.
+In October 2015, CUC Saipan tested 77 samples for bacteria.
+Eight of these samples tested positive for total coliform bacteria.
 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other potentially harmful bacteria may be present.
 Coliforms were found in more Saipan samples than allowed.
-The coliforms were detected in routine samples serving parts of Garapan, Wireless Ridge, and Kagman II.
-All samples were negative for E.coli.
-CUC Saipan mailed a notice to all customers in the affected areas.
+The coliforms were detected in routine samples serving a small section of Garapan, Katmelo area, San Vicente, and parts of As Lito.
+All samples were negative for E. coli.
+CUC Saipan mailed or hand delivered a notice to all customers in the affected areas.

-CUC Saipan water staff found that leaks in the Kagman II and Capitol Hill areas as well as limited water service in the Capitol Hill and Garapan areas were most likely the cause of the coliform positive samples.
-To correct this contamination, CUC staff repaired the leaks, flushed the lines, and increased the disinfection residual in the distribution areas.
-CUC staff continue to regularly monitor the water systems to provide water to you, our customer.
+CUC Saipan water staff found low chlorine levels in these areas.
+After water operators determined the cause of the low chlorine levels, they repaired a damaged main water line, flushed the lines, and increased the disinfection residual within the distribution areas.
+CUC staff continue to regularly monitor the water systems so our customers have bacteria free water.